 Matthew Schneider, U.S. Attorney

-Matthew Schneider was appointed as United States Attorney for the Eastern District of Michigan on May 4, 2018.
+Matthew Schneider is the United States Attorney for the Eastern District of Michigan.

 Prior to his appointment, Schneider was the Chief Deputy Attorney General for the State of Michigan.
 In that position, he supervised the office’s 40,000 ongoing cases and managed a budget of over $100 million in taxpayer funds.
 He had previously served as Chief Legal Counsel for the Michigan Office of Attorney General, where he was the lead counsel representing the Governor and the State of Michigan in the City of Detroit federal bankruptcy case.